 Qualified substitute teachers may be utilized as needed.

 As a nature-based preschool Hobson’s program prioritizes spending a significant amount of time outdoors year-round.
 Given the documented benefits of being outdoors to reduce the spread of COVID-19, Hobson will maximize the use of its outdoor classroom, and groups may spend the duration of class time outdoors.
 The Director and Teachers reserve the right to adjust outdoor time using weather conditions and their own experience as their guide.

-Cleaning requirements and minimizing the sharing of materials among groups is central in how the School is planning to schedule the rotation of the outdoor and indoor classrooms.
 The bathroom will continue to be shared, and children and adults must wear masks in the bathroom.
 Frequent cleaning of the bathroom will occur throughout the day.
 The use of other common areas (e.g. Hobson’s foyer, stairwell and kitchenette) will be staggered between groups to ensure no intermixing.

 Hobson School’s building and outdoor classroom will remain closed until further notice.
 This means our families will not be able to use the outdoor play yard during off-hours.
 Hobson’s leadership continues to focus all efforts on providing a safe environment for our students and we look forward to taking the necessary precautions to maintain a clean and healthy outdoor classroom.

 WHAT TO EXPECT DURING THE SCHOOL DAY